-- (1) The Master's Degree Program in Agricultural Biosciences at the Technical University of Munich commences, as a rule, in the winter semester. - (2) 1The number of credits in required and elective subjects needed to obtain the master's degree is 90 (70-75 weekly hours per semester) spread over three semesters.
-2Students will have a max. of six months to complete the master's thesis, pursuant to § 46, as well as the master's colloquium § 46a (30 credits in total).
-3The number of coursework units and examinations in required and elective subjects to be completed in the Master's Degree Program in Agricultural Biosciences according to Appendix 1 is a minimum of 120 credits.
+- (1) The Master's Program in Nutrition and Biomedicine at the Technical University of Munich commences, as a rule, in the winter semester. - (2) 1The number of credits in required and elective subjects needed to obtain the master's degree is 90 (75 weekly hours per semester) spread over three semesters.
+2Students will have a maximum of six months (30 credits) to complete their master's thesis pursuant to § 46.
+3The number of coursework units and examinations in required and elective subjects to be completed in the Master's Program in Nutrition and Biomedicine according to Appendix 1 is a minimum of 120 credits.
 4The standard duration of study for the master's program will be a total of four semesters.